Romanticism Art Movement Definition

 The Romanticism in art was about loving and depicting nature instead of depicting Allegorical and biblical themes and scenes.
-The Artist was taking inspiration from nature and natural scenes in landscape.
+The Artist was taking inspiration from nature and natural scenes in the landscape.
 The artists like John Constable and W Turner focused on nature’s beauty and it’s beautiful depiction.
 A few printmakers also showed their spark and talen with their very narrative and expression filled prints.

 In Romantic Art the brilliant scene depiction and maritime paintings were in full bloom.
 Thomas Bewick and Samuel Palmer were remarkable printmakers who adopted nature as their subject matter.

-Romanticism art was about portraying the beauty of nature along with its strength, power and ability to construct or destroy.
+Romanticism art was about portraying the beauty of nature along with its strength, power, and ability to construct or destroy.
 Romanticism said Goodbye to the Enlightenment Era and welcomed the scope of individuals and their feelings.

 What are characteristics of Romantic Art?

 - The romanticism paintings just like the poetry of William Wordsworth were spontaneous overflow of feelings and emotions.

 - Romantic Art emphasized on portraying the emotional and intense scenes.